SaraFrancavilla/Anthropomorphic-Arm/README.md

-# UR5 Simulation Repository

-This repository provides **auxiliary resources** to help students and robotics enthusiasts visualize simulations and create new nodes for their projects.
-It complements the [**pla10/ros2_ur5_interface**](https://hub.docker.com/r/pla10/ros2_ur5_interface) Docker image, which delivers a pre-configured ROS 2 Jazzy environment tailored for the **UR5 manipulator robot**.
-This repo is included, at its latest release, in the /home/ubuntu/ros2_ws of the [**pla10/ros2_ur5_interface**](https://hub.docker.com/r/pla10/ros2_ur5_interface) Docker image.

-The resources in this repository were developed for the **"Fundamentals of Robotics" course** at the **University of Trento** and aim to streamline project development and learning.

----

 ## Features
 - **Simulation visualization**: Tools to interact with the UR5 simulation in a graphical environment.
 - **Example ROS 2 nodes**: Includes a sample node for trajectory publication to get you started.